ChallahBack83/UFOs/README.md

 </html>
 ```

---table data underneath
-Outline table using keys in the data.js file.
-Tags <tr> for rows, <th> for headers of rows/columns, and add <tbody>, empty because will pull data using Javascript
+For the table on the right, I added the header columns using the keys in the data.js file.
+The <tbody /> tag underneath the headers is left empty because it will hold the data being pulled in the Javascript file.

 ```
 <table class="table table-striped">